rogden/tailwind-config-viewer/README.md

 ## Installation

-### NPX
-Run `npx tailwind-config-viewer` from within the directory that contains your Tailwind configuration file.

-### Globally
-`npm i tailwind-config-viewer -g`

-### Locally
 `npm i tailwind-config-viewer -D`

-When installing locally, you can add an entry into the package.json scripts field to run and open the viewer:
+You can add an entry into the package.json scripts field to run and open the viewer:

 ```json
 "scripts": {
   "tailwind-config-viewer": "tailwind-config-viewer -o"
 }
 ```

+Or you can run `npx tailwind-config-viewer -o`

 ## Usage